 Are you working remotely online from Georgia (country)?
 If so, you may be liable for taxation by the Georgian Revenue Service.
-Your tax liability comes down to a LOT of factors, not just if you are a tax resident here.
+Your tax liability involves a LOT of factors, not just whether or not you are a legal tax resident here.

-Whether you just arrived with the Remotely From Georgia permit, or if you have been here for much longer, in this article I will quickly summarize the main considerations and you can read the further resources for any that are relevant to you.
+Whether you just arrived with the Remotely From Georgia permit, or if you have been here for much longer, there are considerations that might be relevant to you.
+In this article I will quickly summarize the main issues and applicable resources.

 WEBINAR REPLAY: At the bottom of this article you’ll find a live webinar with extensive Q&A discussing all of the below topics in more detail.
 Skip to webinar.